Search

 “Your stock insoles are pretty thin and whatever new insoles you bring in to provide support are most likely going to be thicker in mass.
 This means a reduced volume and space for your feet and you might end up crunching your toes – affecting your biomechanical movements and may cause discomfort or even worse, injury.”

-With football being an intense game with quick sharp movements, your feet do get battered especially if you lack an arch that could alleviate some of that weight and pressure.
+With football being an intense game with quick sharp movements, your feet do get a battering especially if you lack an arch that could alleviate some of that weight and pressure.

 If you crave top notch craftsmanship and supreme leather quality, look no further than the Mizuno brand with their “Made in Japan” line.
 Handcrafted and built for an accommodating fit, Mizuno also tends to produce boots on the wider side.
 This is because their boots are produced with the Japanese market in mind – most of whom have wider feet.
 Our pick has to be the Mizuno Morelia 2 Japan for it’s quality and durability while the tongue construction and wide fit make it a perfect choice for those with flat feet.